Architecture

 2. API Exposure: The plugin provides endpoints for public/private data.

-3. Frontend Boot: Next.js core app initializes.
+3. Frontend Boot: Next.js f app initializes.

 4. Theme Injection: padma.settings.ts connects the UI theme.